 It focuses on providing a good user experience to the users who are looking for a unique design language with a fresh take on a Linux distro.
 It uses Nomad desktop which is based on KDE.

-Even if it’s not the perfect OS to have installed (yet), it sure looks pretty and good enough for most of the basic tasks.
+Even if it’s not the perfect OS for everyone, it sure looks pretty and good enough for most of the basic tasks.
 You can also know more about it when you read our interview with Nitrux’s founder.

-If you want to try an experimental Linux distro, extern OS is going to be beautiful.
+If you wanted to try an experimental Linux distro, extern OS was probably going to be beautiful.

 Now, as the saying goes, beauty lies in the eyes of the beholder.
 So this list of beautiful Linux distributions is from my point of view.
 Feel free to disagree (politely of course) and mention your favorites.